Complaint Examination and Dispute Resolution Policy

 The acknowledgement of receipt shall contain at least the following information:

-A description of the complaint received specifying the actual or potential harm, the reproach against BFL and the request for remedial action;
+- A description of the complaint received specifying the actual or potential harm, the reproach against BFL CANADA and the request for remedial action;

-A notice informing the complainant of his right to request the transfer of his file to the appropriate governing council, the AMF in Quebec or the GIO upon the expiry of the period of 90 days set for obtaining BFL’s final answer, but no later than one year following his/her receipt of that answer, if he/she is dissatisfied with the outcome of the examination of his/her complaint or the examination itself.
-The notice shall also indicate that the governing councils may offer mediation if it deems it appropriate and the parties agree;
+- A notice informing the complainant of his right to request the transfer of his file to the appropriate governing council (the AMF in Quebec), the GIO or the OLHI, if he is dissatisfied with the outcome of the examination of his complaint or the examination itself.
+The notice shall also indicate that the governing council may offer mediation if it deems it appropriate and the parties agree;

-A notice informing the complainant that the filing of a complaint with the appropriate governing council, the AMF or the GIO does not interrupt the statute of limitation relating to his recourses against BFL before civil courts.
+- A notice informing the complainant that the filing of a complaint with the appropriate governing council, the AMF, the GIO or the OLHI does not interrupt the statute of limitation relating to his recourses against BFL CANADA before civil courts.

 Creation of the Complaint File